-1. Pursue training
+1. Pursue training and development

 3. Choose a mentor

-3. Take on new challenges
+4. Take on new challenges

-If you feel stagnant in your present role, ask your manager about ways you can assume more challenging assignments.
+If you feel stagnant in your current role, ask your manager about ways you can assume more challenging assignments.
 Most supervisors will welcome initiative from staff; clearly, it will add value to the team.
 Showing motivation and ambition also may help you stand out as a candidate for promotion.

-4. Help a nonprofit
+5. Help a nonprofit

-If you can't do more at your employer, consider possibilities outside the office, such as through charitable organizations.
+If you can't do more at your company, consider possibilities outside the office, such as through charitable organizations.
 These groups may be receptive to your interest in supporting them, and you might find mentors who can help you expand your abilities and knowledge.
 By volunteering on committees or for leadership roles, you can develop administrative skills that not only benefit the organization but also are applicable to your paid job.

 6. Participate in diverse projects